antevens/boatcontrol/README.md

 For non-latching relays RED and GREEN each represent a separate relay in a pair.

-Technically this can be considered to be a Raspberry (RPi) HAT which I believe would make it the largest one in existence but the board does not require an RPi to operate.
+This might also be considered a Raspberry Pi hat making it the largest one in existence but the board does not require an RPi to operate.
 Note that the board will act as a power supply for the RPi and Jetson Nano and eliminates the need for a separete PSU to power the RPi/Nano.
+Nvidia Jetson products such as the NX and AGX will still need a separate (19V) power source.

 All communication between the RPi and the board is done using I2C, this only requires 2 wires and makes it safe to use in combination with most if not all